KatharaFramework/Megalos-CNI/README.md

 ### Steps

-1. Pack the CNI in a binary file using `pyinstaller -F megalos.py`.
+Type on terminal

-2. Move the generated CNI binary file in `bgp-manager/cni-bin`.
+1. Change the `IMAGE_NAME` variable in `Makefile` with a custom tag `<CUSTOM_NAME>`
-3. Build the Docker Image using `docker build -t <CUSTOM_NAME> .`
+2. Run on terminal `make all` (Golang should be installed, all dependencies are automatically resolved)
-4. Push the Docker Image on your Docker Hub Repository using `docker push <CUSTOM_NAME>`.
+3. Push the Docker Image on your Docker Hub Repository using `docker push <CUSTOM_NAME>`.
-5. Change the `kathara-daemonset.yml` file and replace `kathara/megalos-bgp-manager` with `<CUSTOM_NAME>`
+4. Change the `kathara-daemonset.yml` file and replace `kathara/megalos-bgp-manager` with `<CUSTOM_NAME>`
-6. Install the DaemonSet in your Kubernetes cluster using `kubeadm create -f kathara-daemonset.yml`.
+5. Install the DaemonSet in your Kubernetes cluster using `kubeadm create -f kathara-daemonset.yml`.